Diane de Poitiers: Royal favourite

 Despite his occasional affairs with other women, such as Philippa Duci, Janet Fleming, and Nicole de Savigny, Diane remained Henry's lifelong companion.
 For the next 25 years, she was one of the most powerful women in France.

-When Francis I was still alive, Diane had to compete at the court with his mistress, Anne de Pisseleu d'Heilly.
-In 1544, Anne convinced Francis I that Henry (now the Dauphin) and Diane were working to reinstate Constable Montmorency at court.
-After his father banished Diane, Henry and his supporters retreated to the chateau of Anet; father and son wouldn't reconcile until 1545.
-After Francis's death, Henry had Anne banned from court and confiscated her duchy of Étampes.
+When Francis I was still alive, Diane had to contend at the court with the enmity of his mistress, Anne de Pisseleu d'Heilly.

+In 1544, Anne convinced Francis I that Henry (now the Dauphin) and Diane were working to reinstate Constable Montmorency at court (Montmorency, a favourite of Henry, had been in disgrace with the King ever since the collapse of negotiations with Emperor Charles V over the future of the Duchy of Milan: Charles had withdrawn his promise to grant the duchy to Francis' third son, the Duc d'Angoulême, for which Francis blamed Montmorency).
+When Francis banished Diane from court as a result of these accusations, Henry and his supporters retreated to Diane's chateau at Anet; father and son would not reconcile until 1545.

+After Francis's death in 1547, Henry had Anne banned from court and confiscated her Duchy of Étampes.
 By then, Diane's position in the Court was such that when Pope Paul III sent the new Queen the "Golden Rose", he also presented the royal mistress with a pearl necklace.
-She received the prestigious title of Duchess of Valentinois in 1548 and was made Duchesse d'Étampes in 1553.
+She received the prestigious title of Duchess of Valentinois in 1548 and was made Duchess of Étampes in 1553.
 Through the extensive patron-client network she cultivated, her sons-in-law received important positions.

-Although she was not openly involved, Diane's sharp intellect, confident maturity and loyalty to Henry II made her his most dependable ally in the court.
+Although she was not openly involved in politics, Diane's sharp intellect, confident maturity and loyalty to Henry II made her his most dependable ally in the court.
 He trusted her to write many of his official letters, which were signed jointly with the one name: "HenriDiane".
-Until 1551, she was in charge of the education of Henry's children, and gave orders to their governors, Jean and Françoise d'Humières.
-Diane also took care of raising Diane of France (1538 - 1619), natural daughter of Henry and Filippa Ducci, who she treated as if she were her own, to the point that some contemporary chroniclers wrote that Diana was actually the biological mother of the girl.
+Until 1551, she was in charge of the education of Henry and Catherine's children, and gave orders to their governors, Jean and Françoise d'Humières.
+Diane also took care of raising Diane of France (1538 - 1619), natural daughter of Henry and Filippa Ducci, whom she treated as if she were her own, to the point that some contemporary chroniclers wrote that Diane was actually the biological mother of the girl.
 Her daughter Françoise managed the Queen's household as première dame d'honneur (chief lady-in-waiting).

 The King's adoration for Diane caused a great deal of jealousy on the part of Queen Catherine, particularly when Henry entrusted Diane with the Crown Jewels of France and gave her the Château de Chenonceau, a piece of royal property that Catherine had wanted for herself.
-However, as long as the King lived, the Queen was powerless to change that.
+However, as long as the King lived, the Queen was powerless to do anything about it.